shantguedekelian/Trends-in-Recipes/README.md

 <br>

-To normalize my data, I applied a Logirithmic Transformation as its really affective when dealing with skewed data.
-Below is an example of he distribution of the `calories` column after the log transform.
+To normalize the data, I applied a logarithmic transformation, which is particularly effective for reducing skew and compressing the impact of large outliers.
+Below is the resulting distribution of `calories` after applying the transformation:

 <br>

-**Figure 6:** the histogram shows the distribution of the test statistic.
+**Figure 6:**  Histogram showing the distribution of `calories` after log transformation.

 <iframe
   src="assets/transformed_calories_dist.html"